Skip to main content

 You can click into the text field and edit the translation.

 ⚠️ Important: Do not edit the en (english) translations!
-We manage these translations ourselves, and your changes will not be approved if you try to edit the English text.
+This is the base language and we manage it ourselves.
+Your changes will not be approved if you edit the English text.

 So far, so good.
-But what is this?
+But what are these?

 Occasionally you'll encounter these blue placeholders, which RemNote will fill with text, numbers, or entire UI components when it displays the text.
 You can’t edit the placeholders, but you can change their position to whatever your language's grammar requires.